 Just like wildguppies, the males are smaller in size than the average domesticated male fancy guppy.
 However, the male endler seems in general to appear more intensed coloured than most male wildguppies.

 I would like to mention that either way endler females have the potential to reach a normal length of a female fancy guppy.
 But most of the time the females are already impregnate before they've reached that size.
 And therefore it appears in general as if also endler females are smaller than the fancy guppy females.
 For all grow potential will go to the development of the new offspring instead of its own body.

-This is how an average female endler looks like.
+Above: This is how an average female endler looks like.

 On this page I'll describe just the males of each endler breed I'm keeping.
 For no matter which kind of endler I'll consider, the females will be basically similarly coloured from grey, tan, greenish till darkbrown.
 Some females tend to have some markings in their fins or even on their sides.
 But if you'd like to breed with endlers it does matter which female of which strain you use to ensure the right characteristics in the offspring.
 For I have heard of certain breeders that all female endlers have ressesive genes "at all times".
 This is something I absolutely disagree with looking back to my former breeding projects.
 In my point of view depending on the strain they can be homozygote or heterozygote.